kevinbreit/me/README.md

-- 👋 Hi, I’m @KevBoom
+- 👋 Hi, I’m @KevinBreit
-- 👀 I’m interested in web developement and watching movies & series
+- 👀 I’m interested in web developement
-- 🌱 I’m currently learning JS, PHP, Twig
+- 🌱 I’m currently learning JS, PHP, Twig and I am working a lot with Ibexa and Symfony
-- 📫 How to reach me on Discord -> my tag is KevBoom#0717

 <!---
 KevBoom/KevBoom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.